Code-Institute-Submissions/Lomasney-Motors/README.md

 - W3C HTML Markup Validator

 - W3C CSS Validator#
-Parse Error on items related to CSS Variable values.
+Parse Error on 32 items related to CSS Variable values.
 I asked my mentor if this was an issue and after some research found that this was not an issue.
+Unknown vendor extension errors on 41 items, I ask my mentor about this an he advised me that it is not an issue.

 **Tests Carried Out**